MoleMan1024/audiowagon/docs/faq.markdown

 Some more historic details in [Github](https://github.com/MoleMan1024/audiowagon/issues/133).

+For other car models I do not have enough information and I do not have a car for testing.
+You could send [a log file]({{ site.baseurl }}{% link index.markdown %}#how-do-i-report-an-issue) and I will have a look.

 ### Why is there a popup saying "Unavailable for your safety" when I want to open AudioWagon settings?